 Each year Jeffco Open Space uses seasonal wildlife closures at the parks to protect species at sensitive times in their life cycles.
-This year’s seasonal wildlife closures affect five Jeffco Open Space parks and trails.
+This year’s seasonal wildlife closures affect numerous Jeffco Open Space parks and trails.
 Protect the wildlife you love.
 Respect seasonal wildlife closures.

 Centennial Cone Park Elk Range Trail at Centennial Cone Park, including the interior of the park, is closed from February 1 through mid-June to protect elk during their calving season.
 All other trails are open.